olton/metro5-docs/docs/modules/intro.md

 # Introduction to Modules

-Metro 5 contains 6 common modules:
+Metro UI contains 6 common modules:
 - **Query** is a jQuery analog module, has almost all the necessary methods, with the same names and the same action as the mentioned jQuery.
 - **Datetime** - the module contains functions for convenient work with dates
 - **String** - the module contains functions for convenient work with strings